 \section{Introduction}

 Scientific discovery is a product of scientific inquiry that allows generating and corroborating new insightful hypotheses.
 In the early days, scientific discovery has been seen as a prescriptive method for arriving at new knowledge, by gathering information and refining it with new experiments (see Bacon's \emph{Novum Organum} \citep{bacon1878} or Newton's \emph{Philosophiae Naturalis Principia Mathematica} \citep{newton1687}).
-More established philosophical tradition argued that there exists a clear demarcation between the so called context of discovery and the context of justification \citep{whewell1840,reichenbach1938,popper1935}.
-The former would be a product of logically unfathomable mental process: the "eureka" moment, that if anything, could be rather studied by psychology.
-The latter would concern the proper verification and justification of the discovered theory and would indeed have a formal structure.
+The more established philosophical tradition argued that there exists a clear demarcation between the so-called context of discovery and the context of justification \citep{whewell1840,reichenbach1938,popper1935}.
+The former would be a product of logically unfathomable mental process: the "eureka" moment, that, if anything, could be rather studied by psychology.
+The latter would concern the proper verification and justification of the discovered theory, and would indeed have a formal structure.
 However, such an account leaves scientists at the mercy of having a eureka moment.
-This division was thus challenged. \citeauthor{kuhn1962} (\citeyear{kuhn1962}), for instance, saw scientific discovery as a complex process of paradigm changes where increasing amounts of findings that disagree with the current paradigm lead to its change.
-The discovery involves gathering the anomalous data and finding a hypothesis that explains it, for instance through abduction \citep{hanson1965}, so reasoning from data to the most probable, simplest explanation.
-Importantly for this work, this division was also challenged by early work on AI for problem solving \citep{simon1971,simon1973}.
+This division was thus challenged. \citeauthor{kuhn1962} (\citeyear{kuhn1962}), for instance, saw scientific discovery as a complex process of paradigm changes, where increasing amounts of findings that disagree with the current paradigm lead to its change.
+Importantly for this work, this division was also challenged by early work on AI for problem-solving \citep{simon1971,simon1973}.
 Therein, discovery was understood as searching the problem space from the initial state representing current knowledge to a desirable goal state.
 The states transition from one to another by applying simple operators with a predefined meaning.
 The process of finding the shortest sequence of applied operators would create rules that could later be looked at by a human to determine what search heuristic has been used.
 The found search heuristic would determine the method for scientific discovery.
 Regardless of whether you agree with the distinction between discovery versus justification, these works showed that some steps involved in scientific discovery can be automated.
-Further work in such automation moved beyond the philosophical debate with the main motivation becoming to aid scientists in their research \citep{addis2016computational}.
+Further work in such automation moved beyond the philosophical debate, with the main motivation becoming to aid scientists in their research \citep{addis2016computational}.